csherpa/Fetch-dogs/README.md

 # Project Overview

-Welcome to Fetch Dogs!
+Welcome to PawfectPals!
 This is a website that allows dog lovers to search through a database of shelter dogs and find a lucky dog a new home.
 As a user, you will be able to filter, sort, and browse available dogs.
 Additionally, users can select their favorite dog breeds from the search results and generate a match.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.